-Sen. Corey Booker, D-N.J., serves on the Senate Foreign Relations Committee.
+Sen. Cory Booker, D-N.J., serves on the Senate Foreign Relations Committee.
 Military Times reached out to his campaign for answers on several questions related to his military and veteran policy plans if he is elected president.

 To see all of the candidate responses, click here.